Ficool

 "We're going to the capital in six months," Yuno said, not looking away.
 "The Magic Knights Entrance Exam.
 Don't fall behind."

-As he walked away from the demon skull, leaving the two rivals to their moment, Lencar looked at his plain, brown grimoire.
+As he walked away from the demon skull, leaving the two rivals to their moment, Lencar looked down at his plain, brown grimoire.
 He had the mana of a genius, the chains of a criminal, and the anti-magic of a demon.

 More Chapters